darlingcat8023/IELTS-Note/Speaking/Part1/The Area you live in.md

 ### 1. Do you like the area that you live in?

-I love the area I live very much.
+I love this area very much.
 This area located at center of ChaoYang district in Beijing, only 1 km away from the CBD, the public transport in this area establishes connections between 2 main railway stations and 1 international airport.
 You can reach anywhere you want easily.

 ### 2. Where do you like to go in that area?